eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ISSU_34<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

 A Wallet Unit SHALL authenticate and validate the access certificate of the Attestation Provider before requesting the issuance of an attestation.
-The Wallet Unit SHALL verify that the access certificate is authentic and is valid at the time of validation, and that the issuer of the access certificate is in the Access Certificate Authority LoTE(s), as documented in [[Topic 27](./annex-2.02-high-level-requirements-by-topic.md#a2316-topic-27-registration-of-pid-providers-providers-of-qeaas-pub-eaas-and-non-qualified-eaas-and-relying-parties)].
+The Wallet Unit SHALL verify that the access certificate is authentic and is valid at the time of validation, and that the issuer of the access certificate is in the Access Certificate Authority LoTE, as documented in [[Topic 27][topic-27]].

 </div>
 </div>